Madministrator/steganography/README.md

 ## How to use the application
 This application requires the use of two files, a "needle" and a "haystack."
 The haystack must be a picture file in either JPEG or PNG format.
-The needle, may be an image file in the same formats, or the needle may be a .txt file.
+The needle may be an image file in the same formats, or the needle may be a .txt file.
 In this case, the needle file will be the hidden file, and the haystack file will be the image that everyone and anyone can see.
 Next you need to decide your greediness level as described below.
 Then you can hit the submit button to hide your data.
 Depending on the size of your input files, this may take a while.
 Once the process is done, two